CianGallagher/computer_infrastructure/README.md

 This error makes a lot of sense, I took for granted that add,commit,push would work as normal because when I do it locally github already knows who I am due to me configuring previously.
 The error then offers me a solution which would probably work for me but I'll have to find a different approach if this repo is to be useful for others, maybe there's a generic identity I can use when running
 `git config --global user.email "you@example.com"
-git config --global user.name "Your Name"`
+git config --global user.name "Your Name"` git identity configured, `git add .` & `git commit -m` are written into the yml file push to repo and passed the checks after manually running the github action.
+Tried to implement a git push but got the following error message :

+`Run git push
+remote: Permission to CianGallagher/computer_infrastructure.git denied to github-actions[bot].
+fatal: unable to access 'https://github.com/CianGallagher/computer_infrastructure/': The requested URL returned error: 403
+Error: Process completed with exit code 128.`

+This looks like a permission issue, maybe I need to provide my password or something.Read into this, github-actions[bot] in particular.